JPSC-PDRC-KEIO/jpscdocs_en/married/raising_children.rst

 (Circle as many as apply to you.)

-1. Changes diapers and clothes, and prepares[[do you mean “lays out” for them to wear or “launders”?]] the clothes
+1. Changes diapers and clothes, and prepares the clothes
 2. Gives a bath or takes a bath together with our child(ren)
 3. Spoon-feeds and puts our child(ren)to bed.
 4. Keeps our child(ren) amused